tweezerchef/bc_practice_test/README.md

     Using the native map method, add a key of `class` with the value:
         - "red" if the dog's weight is between 0 and 10.
         - "yellow" if the dog's weight is between 11 and 20.
-        - "green" if the dog's weight is over 20.
+        - "green" if the dog's weight is 21 or over.

 6. The votes are in!
 We have an array of the top dogs in each class